[Page updated: 1 August 2019]

 This works the same, far as I can tell.
 They may have tweaked the algorithm a bit and made it more efficient.
 I’m not sure what was responsible for lengthening the length of battery life between this and the older Nao 2.
 It could be a better power algorithm, or battery improvements, or a more efficient set of LED bulbs.
 Petzl hasn’t said anything about it that I’ve heard.

-WHICH ACTIVITIES IS THIS BEST FOR?
+WHICH ACTIVITIES IS the NAO PLUS BEST FOR?

 The Nao+ is a pure outdoor headlamp that is quite remarkable for its battery saving option – using the Reactive Lighting Technology option.
 If you can use it for whatever application you’re applying it to, you’ll love this light.
 I think it is best for these activities: